jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/idl.md

 #### Wide Char Types

-:white_check_mark: The IDL `wchar` type shall be mapped to the C# type `char`.
+:heavy_check_mark: The IDL `wchar` type shall be mapped to the C# type `char`.

 #### Boolean

-:white_check_mark: The IDL boolean type shall be mapped to the C# `bool`, and the IDL constants `TRUE` and `FALSE` shall be mapped to the corresponding C# boolean literals `true` and `false`.
+:heavy_check_mark: The IDL boolean type shall be mapped to the C# `bool`, and the IDL constants `TRUE` and `FALSE` shall be mapped to the corresponding C# boolean literals `true` and `false`.

 ### Template Types

 #### Sequences

-:white_check_mark: IDL sequences shall be mapped to the C# System.Collections.Generic.IList<T> interface, instantiated with the mapped type T of the sequence elements.
+:heavy_check_mark: IDL sequences shall be mapped to the C# System.Collections.Generic.IList<T> interface, instantiated with the mapped type T of the sequence elements.

-:white_check_mark: In the mapping, everywhere the sequence type is needed, a System.Collections.Generic.IList<T> shall be used.
+:heavy_check_mark: In the mapping, everywhere the sequence type is needed, a System.Collections.Generic.IList<T> shall be used.

-:white_check_mark: Implementations of System.Collections.Generic.IList<T> shall be writable.
+:heavy_check_mark: Implementations of System.Collections.Generic.IList<T> shall be writable.

 :x: Bounds checking on bounded sequences may raise an exception if necessary.